 The Joint Ph.D.
 Program in Anthropology and Linguistics (ANLI)

 This is a joint doctoral degree program linking the School of Anthropology and the Department of Linguistics.
-Required courses in anthropology are the same as for those enrolled in the Linguistic Anthropology major.
-Program requirements can be found at: http://linguistics.arizona.edu/node/857 and in the Department of Linguistics Graduate Student Handbook (pp. 23-26): https://linguistics.arizona.edu/sites/linguistics.arizona.edu/files/NEW%20Grad%20Handbook%202014\2. pdf
+Program requirements can be found in Department of Linguistics handbooks at: https://linguistics.arizona.edu/graduate-overview.